Clinical Mental Health Counseling (M.A.)

 CNDT 584 Counseling and Dance/Movement Therapy Practicum I 3 Credits

-Students are at a clinical site for a total of 100 hours for the semester to practice skills in movement observation and analysis, group leadership, session analysis, treatment planning, and documentation.
-Supervision class will focus on understanding the professional, legal, and ethical responsibilities of being a dance/movement therapist in clinical settings from a multicultural perspective.
-Issues pertaining to professional identity development will be addressed.
+Students are at a clinical site for a total of 100 hours for the semester to practice counseling skills, including the use of dance/movement therapy in clinical mental health counseling.
+Students will apply skills in movement observation and analysis, group leadership, session analysis, treatment planning, and documentation.
+Supervision class will focus on understanding the professional, legal, and ethical responsibilities of using dance/movement therapy in clinical mental health counseling settings through a multicultural lens.

 CNDT 600 Body Mind Integration through Movement I 0 Credits